 ‘I like to think that Colin Chapman, who I began to admire since the days of his Lotus Seven, would appreciate the essentiality and simplicity of this car,’ Gian Paolo Dallara says.
 ‘This project sums up everything we learned from racing and from collaborations with our clients, and I am convinced that those who will use this car will be able to try the pleasure of driving for the sake of driving.’

 Styling was by Lowie Vermeersch’ studio, former chief designer at Pininfarina, and one of the development drivers was Loris Bicocchi, who has helped develop everything from the Pagani Zonda to the Bugatti Veyron.
 His initial reports sound promising:

 ‘From the first laps on the track I realized that [the Stradale] represents what Dallara cars are well-known for: a stiff chassis, top-quality kinematics and suspensions and an aerodynamics that you begin to feel at 60/80kph (37-50mph).
 On the road, it passes through deformations, humps and holes without affecting the steering wheel and it maintains a high comfort level.
 Fast but safe: stability, traction and braking controls seldom intervene.
 It lets you drive and does not give you anxiety.’

 Pricey, then, but there’s no doubting this car’s pedigree – expect it to be pretty special to drive.

 Dallara: a quick history

 Dallara the person has become something of a motor industry legend.
 First hired by Enzo Ferrari in 1959, the engineer introduced wind tunnels to Maranello, worked on the 250 GTO, joined Maserati and then Lamborghini.

-'I'm often been asked why I never did a sports badged Dallara,' says the 80-year-old engineer.
+'I'm often been asked why I never did a sports badged Dallara,' the engineer told us.
 'A lack of money and not enough time.
 But now I'm ready to go ahead with a lightweight two-seater bearing my name.'